Thaumatized/Bogosort-Collection/README.md

 I have decided that array randomisation, generation and checking for order are to be implemented, so no built-in functions.

-The program must time itself to the millisecond.
+The program must time itself to the millisecond, if array is not defined.

 Sorted array is printed only if starting array is defined.